rubocode/iTask/labels/spheres.md

 ## Spheres

-There are three spheres of operation for an individual.

 * Business
 * Personal
 * Social

+* There are three primary spheres of operation for an individual.
+* You may introduce a new sphere when it allows a better organization of your activity.
+* In almost all cases, however, these three suffice.